 How to Use a Bitcoin ATM in 8 Simple Steps

 So, you’ve been doing some research and decided you’re finally ready to buy Bitcoin.
-If you are a person who often uses cash, Bitcoin ATMs are a great option for purchasing cryptocurrency.
+If you are a person who often uses cash, Bitcoin ATMs are a great option for converting cash to crypto.
 Bitcoin ATMs are the easiest way to safely convert cash to Bitcoin and other cryptocurrencies fast.

 In this article, I will walk you through the entire process of using a Bitcoin ATM in eight simple steps.
 As someone who tends to buy their crypto online, I decided to head out into the field to get some first-hand experience using a Bitcoin ATM.
 If you’d like to see how that process went, you’re in luck!
 I recorded the entire transaction.